atotic/event-loop/README.md

 matching events (that haven't yet been dispatched) while being held in the UI event task queue.

+Ordering of discrete and continuous events must be preserved.
 Discrete events should be dispatched right as soon as possible when received from the hardware.
 Continuous events can be held and dispatched in the render part of the event loop.
-Ordering of discrete and continuous events must be preserved.
-If a discrete event is received while a continuous event is being held in the queue for the next vSync signal it should run right away to prevent the discrete event from being delayed.
+If a discrete event is received, all continuous events in the task queue should run immediately to prevent the discrete event from being delayed.

 ## What really happens